Skip to main content

 if_no_shape_is_assigned_form.png

-The first major option is "Use default shape based on category type," and this refers to three category types for oroducts: Equipment, Speaker, and Wire.
+The first major option is "Use default shape based on category type," which refers to three category types for products: Equipment, Speaker, and Wire.

-In this example, I selected the category type of "Speaker", and then clicked the Assign link for the Plan View type.
+In this example, I selected the "Speaker" category type and then clicked the Assign link for the Plan View type.

 assign_example.png